-Exploiting the global nature of our sample, we also compute average values of climate change exposure by country.
-Figure 2, Panel A to D, documents several noteworthy patterns.
-First, total exposure to climate change (Panel A) varies substantially across countries, with the highest average firm scores in Spain, Austria, and Chile, and the lowest in Israel.
+Exploiting the global nature of our sample, we report in Figure 2, Panel A to D, average values of climate change exposure by country.
+The panels document several noteworthy patterns.
+First, climate change exposure (Panel A) varies substantially across countries, with the highest average firm scores in Spain, Austria, and Chile, and the lowest in Israel.
 Second, in Panel B, Spain leads the ranking for $CCExposure^{Opp}$, outpacing New Zealand and Austria.
 The high ranking for Spanish firms likely stems from the country's high exposure to climate change opportunities; the country is ranked among the top 5 globally in terms of renewable energy use.
 Firms in Greece, Israel, and Ireland, on the other hand, have relatively modest $CCExposure^{Opp}$ according to our measure.
-Third, regulatory exposure (Panel C) is particularly strong for firms in New Zealand, Australia, South Africa, Singapore, and Hong Kong, but is also manifest in the EU and the U.K.24 Fourth, firms in countries that rely on or are constrained by natural resources vulnerable to climate change, such as Finland, Singapore, or Sweden, have high CCExposure^{Phy.25}
+Third, regulatory exposure (Panel C) is particularly strong for firms in New Zealand, Australia, South Africa, Singapore, and Hong Kong, but is also manifest in the EU and the U.K.17

-$^{^{23}}$ For example, at the U.S. utility AES, about 30% of the electricity capacity originates from renewable energy, compared to less than 10% at Duke Energy.
+16For example, at the U.S. utility AES, about 30% of the electricity capacity originates from renewable energy, compared to less than 10% at Duke Energy.
 Likewise, some power plants are much more exposed to physical climate shocks than others (e.g., those located near the sea versus those inland).